On overwriting disks

 The usual method

-It’s common (and good) advice to first overwrite a disk with random data if it’s to be an encrypted volume.
-The typical suggestion is to use dd(1) in some fashion similar to this:
+It’s common (and good) advice to first overwrite a disk with random data if you plan to create an encrypted volume.
+The typical suggestion involves using dd(1) in some fashion like this:

 # dd if=/dev/urandom of=/dev/rsd0c bs=1m